The Practice

 • Agent Memory Files: Preserve knowledge across sessions through .memory.md files

-• Context Helper Files: Optimize information retrieval through .context.md files
+• Context Helper Files (Progressive Disclosure): Optimize information retrieval through .context.md files

 The Transformation Effect